-To analyze the effects of various CSA categories on households' food security, we use three outcome variables: (i) A modified Household Dietary Diversity Score (HDDS), which was constructed from the 12 food groups using the household food consumption data, basing on food consumed during the previous 7 days; (ii) Months of Adequate Household Food Provisioning (MAHFP) (Bilinsky and Swindale 2010; Swindale and Bilinsky 2006; Jones et al. 2013), and (iii) Food Consumption Score (FCS).
+To analyze the effects of various CSA categories on households' food security, we use three outcome variables: (i) Months of Adequate Household Food Provisioning (MAHFP) (Bilinsky and Swindale 2010; Swindale and Bilinsky 2006; Jones et al. 2013); (ii) a modified Household Dietary Diversity Score (HDDS), which was constructed from the 12 food groups4 using the household food consumption data based on food consumed during the previous 7 days5 and (iii) a Food Consumption Score (FCS) combining consumption frequency and dietary diversity.